100 in 1000 |

 So, I forgot my keys – left them at home today.
 And the cleaning lady has already come and gone.
 And locked me into my building.

+I have a choice: climb out of my office window – drop a few feet and hopefully land reasonably comfortably or call security and do this sensibly.
 I (foolishly) chose the latter.
 Only, I’ve got no idea what the word for security is in Czech.
 Look up in dictionary.
 Check phone directory for our site.
 No match.
 Surprise sur-fucking-prise.

 Phone a number that’s written on the fire evacuation plan thingy by the main door, figuring that’ll be SOMEONE helpful.
 Take a moment to congratulate self on masses of self-containment and observation skills.